MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 ms.localizationpriority: medium
 ms.custom: RS5
 ---
-# Known issues and troubleshooting
+# MSIX Packaging Tool Known Issues and Troubleshooting Tips

 This article describes known issues and provides troubleshooting tips to consider when converting your apps to MSIX using the MSIX Packaging Tool.

-## Known issues
+## MSIX Packaging Tool Known Issues
+### Acquiring the MSIX Packaging Tool
+If you have opted into our flighting group, make sure you have the correct version of the MSIX Packaging Tool.

 ### MSIX Packaging Tool driver considerations